Hafizirshaid/asl_programming_language/README.md

     - Implement exec command on shell exec "ls -l" should execute ls -l command on the shell
-    - For loop, while loop and if statements remove "" and make it C/C++ style for loop
     - Implement Unit Testing.

 ------------------------------------------------------------